alanbsmith/compound-component-workshop/sessions/session-3.md

 ## Overview

-This session focuses on new styled components provided in Canvas Kit v5.
+This session focuses on building custom models and compound components.

 ## Audience